 4. How Long Your Wedding Photos Will Be Back-Up

 Although we always suggest our couple bring a portable hard drive to back up everything, you have seen quite a few couples who cannot find our stylish USB and their hard drive.
 I believe this is because the newlyweds having too many new things in their life after the wedding, Honeymoon, first baby, new home and etc. Check with your photographer how long the images he captured will be back up on his end.
 At Tree Studio, We backup your wedding images for One Year.

 5. Experience: Amateur vs Pro

 We know experience count for most jobs, but how this works for wedding photographer？ When A wedding photographer says “I have 5 years experience, you can totally trust on me”, it is a bit tricky.
 As far as I know, quite a few wedding photographers are doing this job part-time.
 They have another full-time job during the weekdays.
 Each year, they captured about 5 to 10 weddings, most likely in the busy seasons while other photographers have been booked out.
 Even they start doing for 5 years.
 We call them amateur.
 When you want to figure out how experienced this guy is, just ask “How many weddings you captured every year”, “For all these weddings, are you a leading photographer or a second shooter”.
 To be regarded as a professional wedding photographer, 40 weddings as the leading photographer every year is the minimum.

-6. Travelling Fees, Parking Fees and Accommodation Cost
+6. Traveling Fees, Parking Fees and Accommodation Cost

 7. How Soon You Will See Your Photos？